 SURVEY `THE BBNJ DURING THE COVID-19 CRISIS´

-The rapid spread of the coronavirus (COVID-19) has led to quarantine measures all around the world and resulted in the cancellation or postponement of a great number of global meetings.
-The fourth conference on an international legally binding instrument under the United Nations Convention on the Law of the Sea — on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ Instrument) — is no exception to this.
+The rapid spread of the coronavirus (COVID-19) has led to quarantine measures worldwide and resulted in the cancellation or postponement of a significant number of global meetings.
+The fourth conference on an international legally binding instrument under the United Nations Convention on the Law of the Sea – on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ Instrument) – was no exception.
 It is not yet known when it will take place.
-This is bound to greatly affect the international agenda and strategies set for the ocean in 2020.
+This greatly affected the international agenda and strategies set for the ocean in 2020.

-One important pillar of MARIPOLDATA is to investigate the negotiations of a new legally-binding treaty under the UN Convention on the Law of the Sea aiming at the protection of marine biodiversity based on collaborative event ethnography.
+One important pillar of MARIPOLDATA is to investigate the negotiations of a new legally-binding treaty under the UN Convention on the Law of the Sea, aiming to protect marine biodiversity based on collaborative event ethnography.

-Since conducting field research (WP1) was at this stage impossible, the MARIPOLDATA team developed a survey to assess how the COVID-19 outbreak is affecting the various parties working on the BBNJ Treaty and how it is impacting on the work and activities carried out towards the conclusion of an agreement.
+Since conducting field research (WP1) was impossible, the MARIPOLDATA team developed a survey in May 2020 to assess how the COVID-19 outbreak affects the various parties working on the BBNJ Treaty, and its impacts on the activities carried out towards the conclusion of an agreement.
+This study targeted all actors interested or actively working on the BBNJ Treaty.
+Any answers provided were confidential and resulted in a publication in Global Environmental Politics and a special report summing up the findings.